BROCKHAUS-AG/DiversityLunch/README.md

 ## Docker
 ### 1. Dockerfile
 ### 2. Docker Compose
-The Docker compose 'docker/docker-compose.yaml' can be used to start the database and backend locally.
+The Docker compose 'docker/docker-compose.yaml' can be used to start the database, mailhog and backend locally.
 In order for the containers to be configured correctly, there must be a file with environment variables under the path 'docker/.env', in which the variables 'POSTGRES_USER', 'POSTGRES_PASSWORD' and 'POSTGRES_DB' are set.